 The factor deducts a certain discount from the value of accounts receivable as fees for the services offered.
-Moreover, in certain cases, the factor also charges interest on the advance made.
+Moreover, in some instances, the factor also charges interest on the advance made.
 Consequently, profit of an entity is reduced by a significant margin.

 Reliability of Customer’s Credit

-The factor assesses and evaluates credit wellness of the party who owes bills receivables.
-This is a critical factor which is outside the control of the seller.
-A factor may refuse to extend advances due to poor credit ratings of the concerned party.
+The factor assesses and evaluates the credit wellness of the party who owes bills receivables.
+This is a critical factor that is outside the control of the seller.
+A factor may refuse to extend advances due to the poor credit ratings of the concerned party.